irimitenkan/picam2ctrl/README.md

   This is a *slider* to pan the camera in range -angle_max to +angle_max manually.

+- picam2ctrl.\< HOSTNAME \>.Tilt:

+  This is a *slider* to tilt the camera in range -angle_max to +angle_max manually.
+  It is only available  with WAVESHARE_HAT or ULN2003 & tilt enabled.

 ## Motion
 - picam2ctrl.\< HOSTNAME \>.MotionEnabled: